-My ease, transfers into their ease, and at the school gates the next morning, we are all able to let go of each other with less fear and more excitement.
-They are growing up, but maybe I am too?
+My ease, transfers into my children's ease, and at the school gates the next morning, we are all able to let go of each other with less fear and more excitement.
+They are growing up, but maybe I am too...?

 (Trained as a whole-body focussing oriented therapist, Sarah Sacks is an experienced counsellor, who specialises in working in supporting people through periods of transition.)